spdx/tools-golang/CONTRIBUTING.md

 # Contributing

-All contributions should include a "Signed-off-by" line in the commit message.
+All contributions must include a "Signed-off-by" line in the commit message.

 This indicates that the contribution is made pursuant to the [Developer Certificate of Origin (DCO)](https://developercertificate.org/), a copy of which is included below.